CodHeK/Chest-XRay-Diagnosis/README.md

 Class Activation Map is applied to localize the highest probability observation for a given x-ray image input.

-Link to the Dataset: https://stanfordmlgroup.github.io/competitions/chexpert/ Data includes about 200,000 images labeled for 14 observations.
+[Data](https://stanfordmlgroup.github.io/competitions/chexpert/) includes about 200,000 images labeled for 14 observations.

 A schematic view of the model is shown below.